...

 Examining Service Agreements and Inclusions

-Checking for Specializations or Expertise
+Checking for Specialisations or Expertise

 Gauging Provider Reputation and Feedback